Automotive Technology, A.A.S.

 Upon the successful completion of the program students will:

-• Apply safe work practices in accordance with industry standards.
+• Apply safe work practices in accordance to industry standards.

-• Explain the function of automotive systems using proper terminology.
+• Describe the function of automotive systems using proper terminology.

 • Demonstrate use of appropriate shop practices while performing repairs.